szdani/gcloud-dl/README.md

 This small tutorial is a little help for students, who are participating in "DEEP LEARNING A GYAKORLATBAN PYTHON ÉS LUA ALAPON" at Budapest University of Technology and Economics.

 If you have any questions, please feel free to contact me!
 All suggestions are welcome!

+## UPDATE
+If a ~2GB GPU is enough for you I would like to recommend https://colab.research.google.com/ and skip this document.
+It's easier to setup and use than the workflow listed below.

 ## GCP Free Tier
 Table of content:
 1. How to register